Omjaiswal26/GitHub-PR-Review-MCP/README.md

 ## Overview

-This project is a simple example of how to use the FastMCP library to create a GitHub PR review server.
+This project is a FastMCP based GitHub PR Review Server.

+## Features

+- List PRs in a repository
+- Get diff for a specific PR
+- Suggest comments for a PR
+- Review a PR
+-

 ## Setup